NiklasEi/www-nikl-me/blog/2023/github_workflow_to_publish_ios_app_DRAFT.md

    - Provisioning profiles are picked up by Xcode from `~/Library/MobileDevice/Provisioning\ Profiles/`.
 I use its uuid as file name, because I had some issues where Xcode couldn't find the correct profile, but I am not sure if this is actually needed.
 5. Use `bash$xcodebuild` to archive your project.
 6. Use `ExportOptions.plist` to export an `ipa` from the archive.
-7. Decode the API to talk to the app store.
+7. Decode the API to talk to the App Store.
 The key is moved to `~/private_keys` and needs to contain the key id in its name for `bash$altool` to find it.
-8. Talk to the app store to validate and upload the `ipa`.
+8. Talk to the App Store to validate and upload the `ipa`.
 9. Upload the self-signed `ipa` to a GitHub release.

-After the workflow has completed, your app will automatically show up in "TestFlight" after a short processing period.
+After the workflow has completed, your app will automatically show up in TestFlight after a short processing period.

 ## Setting up the secrets